 The problem is this argument strongly conflicts with the scientific evidence that pasture-based farming systems–especially those involving cattle and sheep–have a far better environmental profile when it comes to total GHG emissions.

-It is true that if you look solely at the direct methane gas emitted by individual cattle during their lifetime, data show that pastured or grassfed cattle produce more of this particular GHG than intensive feedlot cattle systems.
-Yet proponents of intensive farming conveniently ignore the total GHG emissions associated with intensive beef production–including the emissions from the production and transport of vast quantities of grain-based feed consumed by the millions of feedlot cattle each year.
+If you look solely at the direct methane gas emitted by individual cattle during their lifetime, data show that pastured or grassfed cattle produce more of this particular GHG than intensive feedlot cattle systems.
+Yet proponents of intensive farming conveniently ignore the total GHG emissions associated with intensive beef production–including emissions from the production and transport of vast quantities of grain-based feed consumed by the millions of feedlot cattle each year.

 Methane is not only released by grassfed or pasture-raised cattle.
 This key GHG is also produced during the bacterial decomposition of livestock manure where there is no free oxygen present (anaerobic conditions).
 Research reveals anaerobic conditions are far more likely to occur when large numbers of animals are managed in a confined area and where manure is stored in vast open lagoons, such as cattle feedlots or industrial indoor pig and poultry farms.
 What’s more, the USNRC states that “manure from animals fed with grain-based, high energy diets is more degradable and has higher methane production potential than manure from animals fed with a roughage diet,” a fact rarely recognized by proponents of industrial farming.